As far as Annuity Best Interest training... Let me boil it down for you:

 products they are authorized to sell that would meet the

 consumer’s needs, in addition to annuities.
+The relevant

 factors in determining whether an annuity is appropriate are the